home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 | 12 | Observe the error from step 11 causes a crash resulting from incorrectly formatted data. | This error is expected behavior and is slated to be revised in future versions. |

 # Database_test.py
+## [DEV015] As a developer, I want to be able to access the database in Python, so that I can use database functions in other python files.
 ## Description
 This test script works to interact with the MongoDB database that will house the records for all of our sensors.
 The purpose of this script is to prove that we have connection to the database and can make edits to it without going through the database's GUI.